fschweikhardt/bestbooks-app/README.md

 - The app is still in it's infancy.
 Everything is functional, but it needs a lot of work.
 - Branch: book-pop-up
+   - useContext,
+   axios,
+   useEffect,
-   - useContext for GetRandomBook
+   for GetRandomBook
     - fade in pop up until context updates? and blur background
-    - Add quotes API?